-Basic earnings per ordinary share and preference share for all years presented have been calculated in accordance with SFAS No. 128 (Earnings per Share) using the two-class method based upon the weighted average number of ordinary and preference shares outstanding.
-Basic earnings per ordinary share are computed by dividing net income less preference amounts by the weighted average number of ordinary shares and preference shares outstanding during the year.
-For the purposes of computing earnings per preference share, the additional amount payable on preference shares is added to earnings per ordinary share.
-Diluted earnings per share include the effect of all potentially dilutive instruments on ordinary shares and preference shares that would have been outstanding during the year.
-The awards granted under the Fresenius' and Fresenius Medical Care's stock incentive plans (see Note 28, Stock options), are potentially dilutive equity instruments.
+Earnings per ordinary share and preference share are computed in accordance with IAS 33 (Earnings per Share).
+Earnings per ordinary share are based on the net income for the year less the preferential amount due on preference shares, divided by the weighted average number of ordinary shares and preference shares outstanding during the period.
+For the purpose of calculating earnings per preference share, the preferential amount due on preference shares is added to the earnings per ordinary share.
+Diluted earnings per share include the effect of all potentially diluting convertible instruments and option rights, in that diluted earnings per share assumes that the relevant shares had been in circulation during the year.
+Instruments which are in place in conjunction with the Fresenius and Fresenius Medical Care employee stock option schemes could have a diluting effect.